lisa-kuipers26/bookdown/README.md

 /.github

-Contains the .yml file responsible for the workflow that updates the bookdown with every commit
+Contains the .yml file responsible for the workflow that updates and publishes the bookdown with every commit.

+/data

+Has all the datasets used for the portfolio

+/images

+Contains several pictures and screenshots used in the portfolio